rajatroel/bot-files/README.md

 ## 🔑 Section 2: Step 1 — Generate Telegram API ID & Hash

-The bot connects directly to the Telegram MTProto network and binds your license to your unique Telegram credentials.
+The bot connects directly to the Telegram network and binds your license to your unique Telegram credentials.

 > **Crucial:** You must generate your API ID and Hash using the **exact Telegram phone number** you will be using to run the automation bot.